-Stress is the body’s way of responding to any kind of demand or threat, where many daily life events can cause stress.
-When something goes wrong, like a child falls sick or you find yourself in a high pressure situation like a job interview, your body releases the hormones adrenaline and cortisol which shift blood supply from non-essential functions like digestion to our brain and muscles to enable us to think clearly and stay focused and alert.
+Stress is the body’s way of responding to any kind of demand or threat, and many daily life events can cause stress.
+When something goes wrong, like a child falls sick or you find yourself in a high-pressure situation like a job interview, your body releases the hormones adrenaline and cortisol which shift blood supply from non-essential functions like digestion to our brain and muscles to enable us to think clearly and stay focused and alert.
 When this happens occasionally, it’s harmless to your body, as it can return to its normal state later.

 When you experience stressors with high frequency or intensity, your autonomic nervous system never gets the opportunity to properly relax.
-High levels of adrenaline and cortisol are constantly circulating in the bloodstream, which overtime can negatively impact your mental and physical wellbeing.
+High levels of adrenaline and cortisol are constantly circulating in the bloodstream, which over time can negatively impact your mental and physical wellbeing.
 It is estimated that up to 90% of doctor’s visits are for conditions in which stress plays a part .

-Examples of chronic stress
+Examples of Chronic Stress

-Stress in the modern world is everywhere, managing full time work and caring for a family with children, never ending to do list and no time to relax or exercise, plus the everyday annoyances — traffic, train delays, a long supermarket line after an even longer day.
+Stress in the modern world is everywhere, managing full-time work and caring for a family with children, never-ending to-do list, and no time to relax or exercise, plus the everyday annoyances — traffic, train delays, a long supermarket line after an even longer day.
 Your brain can become overloaded and overwhelmed.

-However, everyone has different stress triggers, and it is very likely to be a complex mixture of socioeconomic, environmental and physical that contribute to the big picture of chronic stress.
-According to Everyday Health’s United States of Stress Survey report (2018), the top four stress factors are finances, work related, marital relationships and family responsibilities.
+However, everyone has different stress triggers, and it is very likely to be a complex mixture of socioeconomic, environmental, and physical that contribute to the big picture of chronic stress.
+According to Everyday Health’s United States of Stress Survey report (2018), the top four stress factors are finances, work-related, marital relationships, and family responsibilities.

 - Over a third of all respondents say their job or career is a regular source of stress.
 Among millennials and Gen Z, the chronic work-stressed rose to 44%.